Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 transform is outside the scope of this project, however it should be understood that this analysis provides a description of the spectral content of a windowed signal.
-By applying the transform, a number of bins of size :math:`K` are calculated that detail the sine and cosine apmlitudes required to reconstruct the signal.
+By applying the transform, a number of bins of size :math:`K` are calculated that detail the sine and cosine amplitudes required to reconstruct the signal.
 The calculation of the STFT is defined as:

 .. math::